Qwe1rty/NodeDial/README.md

 particular, this is especially helpful when scaling up the cluster, as new nodes will need to resolve the seed node's hostname.
 This topic will be further discussed in the scaling subchapter)

-When the prerequities are all good, you should first create the chordial namespace using the command:
+When the prerequities are ready, you should first create the chordial namespace using the command:
 `kubectl create namespace chordial-ns`.
 Everything related to Chordial has been configured to run in that namespace

-Since Chordial by its nature requires persistent storage (it's a database, after all), the canonical Kubernetes object used will be the `StatefulSet`, along with its prerequisite `Headless Service` object
+Since Chordial requires persistent storage, the canonical Kubernetes object used will be the `StatefulSet`, along with its prerequisite `Headless Service` object

-So to create the headless service, run `kubectl create -f kube/chordial-headless.yaml`, followed by the `StatefulSet` itself: `kubectl create -f kube/chordial-statefulset.yaml`
+To create the headless service, run `kubectl create -f kube/chordial-headless.yaml`, followed by the `StatefulSet` itself: `kubectl create -f kube/chordial-statefulset.yaml`

 If all goes well, you'll see three healthy objects running if you check everything in the namespace (it may